 In Darfur, community leaders and health workers say the ongoing efforts to deal with female circumcision are contributing to hope that future generations will not be subjected to this practice.
-These efforts, in Darfur and abroad, are being undertaken in ways that can raise awareness about this sensitive issue without upsetting deeply held beliefs.
+These efforts, in Darfur and abroad, are being undertaken in ways that can raise awareness about this sensitive issue with"The United Nations and our partners are engaged in valuable, culturally sensitive activities that aim to stop female genital mutilation without scolding or shame." -Ban Ki-moon out upsetting deeply held beliefs.
 "The United Nations and our partners are engaged in valuable, culturally sensitive activities that aim to stop female genital mutilation without scolding or shame," says Mr. Ban.
 "The effect on individuals will be profound, sparing them pain and spurring their success."